Skip to main content

 }

-Fix: This usually means the endpoint or signal type requires a higher-tier plan.
-Check your subscription in the Rodz dashboard or contact the team to discuss your needs.
+Fix: this usually means the endpoint or signal type requires a higher-tier plan.
+Check your subscription in the Rodz dashboard or contact the team to discuss your options.

-429 Too Many Requests - You have exceeded the rate limit.
+429 Too Many Requests - You’ve exceeded the rate limit.

 {